Downloading health news apps to your mobile device is a great way to access breaking health news articles.

 Having the latest quality research from a high impact journal at your fingertips is really useful, especially if you’re researching a niche area within health and would like to keep updated with high-quality evidence.

-Do you use a health news app to help you monitor the latest medical news?
-Let use know in the comments below.
+Do you use health news apps to help you monitor the latest medical news?
+Let us know in the comments below.